Weekly Outlook

 Market Pulse

-Sunday 10 May 2026 · Unleaded 91 · Based on oil markets, AUD/USD, and price cycle analysis
+Wednesday 24 June 2026 · Unleaded 91 and diesel · Based on oil markets, AUD/USD, and price cycle analysis

 Brent Crude